 In the short term you will be working to hustle up work, to make a few bucks today, while over the long term you’re going to build a brand.
 The value of having a brand is that you will be able to get more work, with less effort, and will often be able to charge higher prices.

 Unfortunately, too many developers get caught in a trap.
 This trap involves developers putting all of their time and resources into getting clients today in the short term.
 These developers can never rest easy and know that they’ll have a steady flow of business and, quite often, spend many years working at reduced rates.

 By building your brand over the long term you’ll be able to avoid this trap while still making money in the meantime.

 The difference between a short term hustle and a durable brand is simple.
 Short term hustles involve you spending quite a bit of time and money convincing others to let you do work for them.
 Again, this work will often be at a reduced or mediocre rate.

 Having a brand means that people will seek you out, as opposed to the other way around, and you can then charge higher rates.
-The latter is a path to success while the former will make you feel like you’re stuck on a hamster wheel like this guy:
+The latter is a path to success while the former will make you feel like you’re stuck on a hamster wheel.

 Now let’s figure out how you can avoid getting stuck like this.
 We’ll start by looking at how you’ll get clients today and then move on to building your brand.